banj-oe/IRL-Acronyms/README.md

 AVC/h.264: Advanced Video Codec also know as h.264 is the standard video codec for providers and streams in RTMP.
 Has some licenses but is generally used everywhere.

 AV1: AOMedia Video 1 (AV1) is an open, royalty-free video coding format initially designed for video transmissions over the Internet.
-We can't really use AV1 for much because it encoding and coding requires so much computational power and is not supported on many devices currently.
+We can't really use AV1 for much because it encoding and decoding requires so much computational power and is not supported on many devices currently.

 BELABOX: Budget Encoder for Link Aggregation box, a hardware device running belabox software from belabox.net to bond multiple internet connections for a stream